mesosphere/konvoy-image-builder/hack/base-images/README.md

 This page documents steps required to create minmal docker image from centos 7 ISO

-The build scripts are slightly modified version of <https://github.com/CentOS/sig-cloud-instance-build/tree/master/docker>
+The build scripts are slightly modified version of scripts at <https://github.com/CentOS/sig-cloud-instance-build/tree/master/docker>
-Build scripts on the `sig-cloud-instance-build` repository are used to create official centos docker images.
+Build scripts on the [sig-cloud-instance-build](https://github.com/CentOS/sig-cloud-instance-build/blob/master/docker/containerbuild.sh) repository are used to create official centos docker images.

 ## Prerequisites
 All steps needed to be executed in a Centos VM.
 - Create EC2 instance: t2.large with 40 GB disk
+- Copy `containerbuild.sh` and `centos-7-x86_64.ks` files to the instance

 ### Create docker image
 - install required packages